-Once the thesis is completed and defended, at least two and ideally all three members must sign the cover page.
+Once the thesis is completed and defended, all three committee members must sign the cover page.
 Two copies of the thesis are then submitted to the Graduate School.
 Check the CU Denver Graduate Student Advising page for details about final submission.